 Graham Greene for his roles in the 1991 Dance with Wolves

 There has only been one Native to *WIN* an Oscar;

 1982, Buffy Sainte Marie (Musician) – Best Music, Original Song for An Officer and a Gentleman, For the song “Up Where We Belong”.

 There has only been one Native FILMMAKER to be short-listed for an Oscar;

-Romero’s is the only Native filmmaker to date of The Academy in Motion Picture Arts & Sciences that was short-listed for an Oscar in the Documentary Branch.
+Romero’s is the only Native filmmaker to date in The Academy in Motion Picture Arts & Sciences that was short-listed for an Oscar in the Documentary Short Branch.
 Romero is the first Native filmmaker to receive in 2005 the Armin T. Wegner Humanitarian Award for “the vision to see the truth and the courage to speak it.”
 Romero as of 2016 is a member of The Academy of Motion Picture Arts & Sciences.